lnxjedi/gopherbot/DevNotes.md

 The `bot` top-level namespace will be an illegal name for a job or plugin.

 Jobs or plugins that don't explicitly set `NameSpace` will default to NameSpace==job or plugin name.

-## Pipelines

-Jobs and Plugins can queue up additional jobs/tasks with AddTask(...), and if the job/plugin exits 0, the next task in the list will be run, subject to security checks.

-## Histories

-Whenever a new pipeline starts, if the initiating job/plugin has HistoryLogs > 0, a history file will be recorded, tagged with the name of the job/plugin.

-### How Things Work

-* Everything the robot does will be a pipeline; most times it will just be a single job or plugin run
-* Every item in the pipeline will be a job or plugin defined in `gopherbot.yaml`
-* Builtins will be augmented with commands for listing all current pipelines running, which can possibly be canceled (killed).
-Certain builtins will be allowed to run even when the robot is shutting down:
-  * Builtins that run almost instantly
-  * Builtins that read internal data but don't start new pipelines
-  * Builtins that report on running pipelines or allow aborting or killing/cancelling pipelines
-* The `Robot` object, created at the start of a pipeline, will take on a more important role of carrying state through the pipeline; in addition to other struct data items, it will get a `runID` incrementing integer for each job/plugin
-* When a pipeline starts a pointer to the Robot will be stored in a global table of running pipelines
-* Pipelines can be started by:
-  * A message or command matching a plugin
-  * A scheduled job running
-  * A job being triggered manually with the `run job...` builtin (subject to security checks)
-* The Robot object will carry a pointer to the current plugins and jobs
-* In addition to the pluginID hash, there will be runID, a monotonically incrementing int that starts with a random int and is OK with rollovers
-  * runIDs will be initilized and stored in RAM only
-  * The Robot will carry a copy of the runID
-  * The runID will be passed to plugins and returned in method calls to identify the Robot struct
-  * A global hash indexed by pluginID and runID will be set before the first job/plugin in a pipeline is run
-  * The global hash will be used to get the Robot object for the pipeline in http method calls
-  * The Robot needs a mutex to protect it, since admin commands can read from the Robot while a pipeline is running
-* The Robot will also get a historyIndex:
-  * The historyIndex is only needed when the
-* If the job/plugin configures a Next*, it will be set in the Robot
-* SetNextJob|Plugin(...) can change the Next*
-  * AddTask(...) will replace CallPlugin

 ### Security